-- 3.7.1.1 The present requirements are applicable to steel forgings intended for hull and machinery applications such as rudder stocks, pintles, propeller and intermediate shafts, crankshafts, camshafts, connecting rods, piston rods, and other parts of machinery and gearing set forth in other parts of the Rules and having respective references to this Chapter.
+- 3.7.1.1 The present requirements are applicable to steel forgings intended for items of hull and machinery applications as specified in other parts of the Rules and having respective references to this Chapter.
 Where relevant, these requirements are also applicable to material for forging stock and to rolled bars intended to be machined into components of simple shape. - 3.7.1.2 The requirements of this Chapter are applicable only to steel forgings (or rolled steel when used instead of steel forgings as specified in 3.7.1.1) where the designation is determined proceeding from the properties at room temperature.